jobjo/popper/docs/getting_started.md

     In [Popper](https://github.com/jobjo/popper), there is no fundamental difference between unit tests and property-based tests.
     They are constructed and run using the same functions.

-To see what happens when a test fails, here is an example verifying that `List.sort` returns a sorted list, but where the condition does not account for lists containing duplicates:
+To see what happens when a test fail, here is an example verifying that `List.sort` returns a sorted list, but where the condition does not account for lists containing duplicates: